reactioncommerce/reaction-docs/public-docs/installation-reaction-platform.md

 make
 ```

-> **Note:** As of Reaction 2.0 the CLI is deprecated and unsupported.
-You can use Docker commands instead.
-See the [Reaction CLI](./reaction-cli) article for more information.

 ## Upgrading from an older 2.0 release candidate?

 If you are upgrading from an older 2.0 release candidate, follow the steps listed in the [Installation](#installation) section of this doc.

 ## Repository Branches